 You naturally switch between these 2 states throughout the day.
 Coffee puts you in the sympathetic (high energy and tension) nervous system state and keeps you there for 6-12 hours (link).

 Your body is unable to intermittently rest throughout the day as it naturally wants to.
 If you drink coffee regularly, you need to rest and sleep more to make up for this… ironic, isn’t it?

 My theory is that your body attempts to compensate for this greater sympathetic nervous system activity by entering the parasympathetic state and staying there longer.
 Your body compensates TOO WELL, and stays in the parasympathetic state for too long.
 The end result is that your baseline energy level becomes much lower than normal.

 You’re either born with ADHD or ADHD-like symptoms (group A), or you unfortunately developed it over time living in a high-speed internet, instant gratification society (group B).
-They aren’t mutually exclusive, and you can have traits from both groups.
+They aren’t mutually exclusive, and you can belong to both groups.